thinhvoduc/craftycle-backend/README.md

 ...Notes: The image directory should be writeable since we are going to send images from our iOS client.
 And the directory should ends with `/`.
 4. You need a pre-set of images to run the projects.
 Download the (these images)[https://drive.google.com/drive/folders/1eO9lSLOKPpmJRHhv8HprEgqXbwj5_Qa-?usp=sharing] and put them into the previous image directory you just defined.
 5. Hit run and play
 6. Optional.
 In case you are not able to deploy onto your server.
-Replace your server with (this one)
+Replace your server with (this one)[https://drive.google.com/file/d/1ai-AuNW93JoBlNoA7n-N0aOSbzLu9IDJ/view?usp=sharing]

 ## 4. Testing with PostMan
----
 When the project is running, fire up your Postman

 1. `GET` all categories: Make a Get request to this url: `http://localhost:8080/CategoryApp/webresources/categories`.